DB4SCW/hamalert_spotproxy/README.md

 Point your webserver to the directory of this project (if you followed this instructions, ```/var/www/hamalert_spotproxy```) and make sure to:
 - enable your webserver to read .htaccess files and process them
 - enable the rewrite engine on your webserver

+### Step 5: Hamalert
+Set the URL destination to the subdomain you chose for this project and add the "URL" destination to each trigger you want hamalert spotproxy to process.

+### Step 6: Enjoy!
+Plain and simple, enjoy your proxied (or stored) hamalert spots.